johnbintz/jasmine-headless-webkit/index.md

 Much like RSpec, you can define the default options for each run of the runner.
 Place your global options into a `~/.jasmine-headless-webkit` file and your per-project settings in a `.jasmine-headless-webkit` file at the root of the project.

+### Listng what files `jasmine-headless-webkit` will include

+If your tests are not picking up a file you thought they should be, or they're being included in the wrong order, run with the `-l` flag to get a list of the files that `jasmine-headless-webkit` will include in the generated HTML file.

 ### Coloring the output